Maundy Thursday: Names

 Use of the names "Maundy Thursday", "Holy Thursday", and others is not evenly distributed.
 The generally accepted name for the day varies according to geographical area and religious affiliation.
-Thus, although in England "Maundy Thursday" is the normal term, the term "Holy Thursday" is more commonly used in Ireland, Scotland, Canada and the United States, and is the official name used by the Catholic Church in English.
+Thus, although in England "Maundy Thursday" is the normal term, the term "Holy Thursday" is more commonly used in Ireland, Scotland, Canada and the United States.
+The latter is the official name used in English by the Catholic Church in England and Wales.

 The Book of Common Prayer of the Church of England, which is the mother Church of the Anglican Communion, uses the name "Maundy Thursday" for this observance.
 The corresponding publication of the US Episcopal Church, which is another province of the Anglican Communion, also refers to the Thursday before Easter as "Maundy Thursday".
 Throughout the Anglican Communion, the term "Holy Thursday" is a synonym for Ascension Day.